yuanlang12/presenton/README.md

   <img src="readme_assets/images/presenton-logo.png" height="90" alt="Presenton Logo" />
 </p>

-# Open-Source, Locally-Run AI Presentation Generator (Gamma Alternative)
+# Open-Source AI Presentation Generator and API (Gamma Alternative)

 **Presenton** is an open-source application for generating presentations with AI — all running locally on your device.
-Stay in control of your data and privacy while using models like OpenAI, Gemini, and others.
-Just plug in your own API keys and only pay for what you use.
+Stay in control of your data and privacy while using models like OpenAI and Gemini, or use your own hosted models through Ollama.

 ![Demo](readme_assets/demo.gif)